aliciasavelly/Pacxon/docs/pacxon-proposal.md

 This project will also include:

-- [ ] a production readme
+- [ ] a production readme,
-- [ ] an instructions section describing the rules of the game
+- [ ] and an instructions section describing the rules of the game.

 ### Wireframes